 Netflix tests feature that could limit password sharing

-Netflix Inc is testing a feature that asks viewers to verify they share a household with the account holder, the company said on Thursday, a move that could lead to a clampdown on sharing of passwords.

-REUTERS: Netflix Inc is testing a feature that asks viewers to verify they share a household with the account holder, the company said on Thursday, a move that could lead to a clampdown on sharing of passwords.
+Netflix is testing a feature that asks viewers to verify they share a household with the account holder, the company said on Thursday (Mar 11), a move that could lead to a clampdown on sharing of passwords.

 A small number of Netflix users are receiving a message asking them to confirm they live with the account owner by entering details from a text message or email sent to the owner.